 Consolidating your super is simple.
-You just need your Tax File Number, your Hostplus member number and the details of any other super funds you might have.
+You just need your Hostplus member number and the details of any other super funds you might have.
 We can do the rest.

-The longer you have multiple super funds the longer you’re paying unnecessary administration fees and potentially earning less interest.
+The longer you have multiple super funds the longer you’re paying additional administration fees.

 All you need is:

 1. Hostplus has engaged Industry Fund Services Limited (IFS) ABN 54 007 016 195, AFSL 232514 to facilitate the provision of personal financial advice to members of Hostplus.
 Advice is provided by financial planners who are Authorised Representatives of IFS.
 Fees may apply.
 Further information about the cost of advice is set out in the relevant IFS Financial Services Guide, a copy of which is available from your financial planner.